Triggers for primary calculation

 Object fields

-Network can calculate primary when the following fields change on an existing primary object.
+Network MDM can calculate primary when fields change on an existing primary object.

-• Network Calculated - The change to the field automatically triggers primary calculation.
+• Network Calculated - Changes to specific fields will trigger primary calculation.

 <object>_status__v The primary object must be active.